Olympic Airlines: Logo

 The first logo of the airline was a white eagle, bearing a resemblance to a propeller, featuring five rings and the name Olympic.
 Just two years after the first flight, Onassis asked his associates to design a new logo and the coloured rings were created.
-Onassis wanted to copy the five coloured rings of the Olympic emblem, but the International Olympic Committee claimed the rights to the emblem, so a new, six ring logo was introduced.
+Onassis wanted to copy the five coloured rings of the Olympic emblem, but the International Olympic Committee claimed the rights to the emblem, so a new, six-ring logo was introduced.
 The first five rings stand for the five continents, while the sixth stands for Greece.
 Colours used were yellow, red, blue and white.

 The new logo for Olympic air was selected from among three proposals by an online vote which was open until 5 July 2009 on oalogo.gr.
-All proposals were expected to keep the six circles and to modernise the existing logo.
+All proposals were expected to keep the six circles and to modernize the existing logo.
 The logo that was finally selected is a bevel version of the existing logo and font, with the exception that green has replaced the light blue on some circles.
 Green along with blue is one of MIG's corporate colours (as seen on Marfin Egnatia bank's logo for example) and was thus also used per the request of MIG on the new uniforms too.